 You could, for example, have colours that are specifically used for foregrounds and backgrounds.
 You may have rules for layouts and typography, spacing and all the components that you use within layouts.
 You will also have a design system for the tone and language that you use when writing content.
 All these assets are independent in at least some way but they are also interrelated.
 They come together to create the whole of your brand.

 So how do you put everything together and create a design system that works for your business?
-Here are the three steps you need to follow:
+Here are the four steps you need to follow:

 1. Do an audit

 First, you need to understand where you’re at right now.
 Whether you have an app or a website or are putting together a completely new business or digital product, your first job is to list all its design assets.
 This will not only highlight the good things that you want to still include in your system but some of the assets that you might want to get rid of.
 You also need to pay special attention to how you sanction the use of each element.

 There are core aspects of your visual design that are going to be important to your brand.
 They are colour, typography, size and spacing, and imagery.